LiamCoop/resume/resume.typ

   [
     *Palette: A tool for updating, editing, and storing your tailwind colour palettes*

-    - Create or manage your existing TailwindCSS colour palettes for different projects.
+    - Create or manage your existing TailwindCSS colour palettes for different projects
-    - These can be edited using the GUI, or by text through a JSON editor with live validation.
+    - These can be edited using the GUI, or by text through a JSON editor with live validation ], align(right + top)[
-  ],
-  align(right + top)[
     #text(fill: accent_color, weight: "bold")[